boredsquirrel/Flatpak-remotes/README.md

 # Flatpak-remotes
-A list of public Flatpak repositories
+A list of public Flatpak repositories.
+Feel free to add missing ones!

 ## Flathub